Philippine-Welser-Straße

 Worth knowing

-The fresco above the entrance to the Amras parish church shows the Mother of mercy next to a Tyrolean marksman and a woman in traditional Tyrolean costume.
+The painting on the façade above the entrance to the Amras parish church by Tyrolean artist Hans Andre shows the Mother of mercy next to a Tyrolean marksman and a woman in traditional Tyrolean costume.
 The Amras parish church can be seen in the background.
-The depiction of the church from itself onto itself is a particular expression of Tyrolean popular piety that can be seen on several places of worship in the region.
-The depiction is intended to emphasise the image of the Holy Land Tyrol which is based on the covenant with the Sacred Heart of Jesus of 1796.
+The depiction of the church on itself is a special expression of Tyrolean popular piety that can be seen on several places of worship in the region.
+It is a symbol of the Holy Land Tyrolwhich is based on the covenant with the Sacred Heart of Jesus of 1796.

-Another facade decoration worth seeing can be found on the church's warrior chapel.
-The depiction of the Last Judgement with saints, angels and devils leading the good citizens to paradise after their earthly life, while the bad ones are dragged into the pit of hell, is a wonderful example of the religious imagination of the Baroque Counter-Reformation of the 16th and 17th centuries.
+Another painting worth seeing can be found on the church's warrior chapel.
+The depiction of the Last Judgement with saints, angels and devils leading the good citizens to paradise after their earthly life, while the bad are dragged into the pit of hell, is a wonderful example of the religious imagination of the Baroque Counter-Reformation.
+The church tower, crowned by a pointed spire, is the highest in the city of Innsbruck.

 Philippine Welser: Klein Venedig, Kochbücher und Kräuterkunde